 Emperor Meiji directed the movement with the motto of “Enriching the nation and strengthening the military”.

-The emperor himself show how far he embraced these programs in both action and appearance.
+The emperor himself showed how far he embraced these programs in both action and appearance.

-He donned Western military clothed, styled his hair in a Western style, and grew a German-style mustache.
+He donned Western military clothing, styled his hair in a Western manner, and grew a German-style mustache.

 In 1871, five years after the emperor was restored to the throne, Emperor Meiji dispatched a group of Japanese officials on a diplomatic mission to visit Western countries.